CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 The following specific threats and vulnerabilities are of particular importance in outsourcing service providers:

-### 2 1 Failure of a wide area network (WAN)
+### 2 1 Failure of a Wide Area Network (WAN)

 Outsourced service providers whose services are not provided locally by the customer are highly dependent on the availability of wide area networks (WANs).
 For economic reasons, services are usually provided from a few central locations.
 The connection to the outsourcing customer takes place via wide area networks.
 The failure of a long-distance network can therefore lead to the outsourced service can no longer be provided.

 ### 2 2 Missing or inadequate information security regulations

 As part of an outsourcing, outsourcing service providers receive and process large amounts of information from outsourcing customers.
 Depending on the protection requirements of the information to be processed, missing or inadequate regulations can cause damage, for example if responsibilities are unclear.
-This is the case, for example, if the regulations and instructions are not updated in the event of technical, organizational or personnel changes, such as when contact persons change.
-The spectrum of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.
+This is the case, for example, if the regulations and instructions are not updated in the event of technical, organizational or personnel changes, such as when contact persons are changed.
+The range of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.

 ### 2 3 Inappropriate access, access and access rights management
 Depending on the outsourcing plans, it may be necessary for the outsourcing customer's employees to have access, access and access rights to IT systems, information, buildings or rooms of the outsourcing service provider.
 If the outsourcing service provider's procurement, administration and control of these rights are poorly regulated, this can lead to far-reaching security problems.
 If the processes for granting the rights are too complex, it may take too long for the employees of the outsourcing customer to receive the urgently needed rights.
 If IT operations grant clients too many rights, they could also gain access to areas of other clients.